-- The Salzburg Card gives you access to all museums, transport and discounts in certain stories and other outlets.
-It’s especially good if you want to visit the Museum of Modern Art just for the view, while using it for other advantages.
+- The Salzburg Card gives you access to all museums, transport and discounts in certain stores and other outlets.
+It’s especially good if you want to visit the Museum of Modern Art just for the view while using it for other advantages.
 A 24-hour card costs €24, 48-hour €32 and a 72-hour card is €37.
 There are also Salzburg hotel and card packages from €119.

 Day Trips from Salzburg and City Sightseeing Tours